Your Unfulfilled Potential – The Story of Robert

 Again, this goes back to number two, filling the wrong position with the wrong candidate.

 Robert just doesn’t want to take the time and the effort to channel the activities of others who are unfamiliar with him and what he does and where he intends to go.
 He just doesn’t want to do it, so he just does what it is that he can do.

 He could do a lot more, but he doesn’t.

 So, when he does consider sharing the load, he thinks almost entirely in tactical terms, not strategic.
 He thinks of handing off tactical tasks.

 He already has asked people to handle filing paperwork and phone calls.
 Those are tactical tasks.
-He has people who can handle all sorts of things but they’re typically low level employees.
-I don’t mean that in a disparaging sense, I mean that the job that they have to do is mostly shuffling stuff around in office or handling those sorts of on-hands task that have to be done.
+He has people who can handle all sorts of things but they’re typically low-level employees.
+I don’t mean that in a disparaging sense, I mean that the job that they have to do is mostly shuffling stuff around in the office or handling those sorts of on-hands tasks that have to be done.
 He’s found people to do some of those, and he’s still too busy.

 Even though it would mean getting more done if he hired a different type of person to do a different type of work he just doesn’t do it.
 Partly because he doesn’t see why, and secondly because he doesn’t see how.
 His circle of concern remains far outside his circle of ability.

 I don’t want that to happen.
 I don’t want that to happen for me, I don’t want it to happen for you, and this is how you can fix that.

 Here’s the problem.
 Robert and the Roberts of the world do not need to add people.

 Let me say that again.
 You do not need to add people.